More Books, page 2

 The I Ching and Mankind

 by Diana ffarington Hook.
 The sequel to the above; broader-ranging in its syncretistic approach to ancient and modern religions and philosophies, and more detailed in its examination of hexagram and numerologic sequences and arrangements.
-Describes a system of mutating hexagrams taken from W. A. Sherrill, Heritage of Change, which I incorporated into The Virtual Yarrow Stalks I Ching.
-Some of the chapter titles:
+Describes a system of mutating hexagrams taken from W. A. Sherrill,

 The Sephirothal tree of life of the Kabbalah, the Chinese cosmos diagram, the secret of the Golden Flower and the raising of the kundalini